 8. After mapping the file columns, click Next in the top right corner

 9. The overview page will list all of your transactions from the file.
 You can deselect the checkbox next to any transaction that you don’t want to import

 10. Once you’re ready to import the selected transactions, click Done

 11. You’ll get a pop up letting you know the import is complete and can click OK

-Once back on the Home screen, you can navigate to the Income and/or Expenses sections and tag your imported transactions.
+You can then go to the Income and/or Expenses sections and tag your imported transactions.

 If you have any questions about this process or run into any issues, there is a Chat/Help button in the top right corner to contact our Customer Success team.